Donald of Islay, Lord of the Isles: Conflict with the Stewarts

 Suppression of the revolt enabled Donald to turn his attention northwards and eastwards.
 Most of the area to the north and east of the Lordship, that is Skye, Ross, Badenoch and Urquhart, was under the control of Alexander Stewart, Earl of Buchan, famously known as the "Wolf of Badenoch".
 The Stewarts had been building up their power in the central Highlands and north of Scotland since the death of John Randolph, 3rd Earl of Moray in 1346.
 Alexander had acquired control of the lordship of Badenoch, the earldom of Buchan and the Justiciarship of Scotia.
 He had been appointed "Lieutenant of the North", giving him the flexibility to exercise total control over most of Scotland north of the mounth.
-Alexander was at once the de facto ruler of northern Scotland as well as the means by which the crown itself exercised control.
+Alexander was at once the de facto ruler of northern Scotland as well as how the crown itself exercised control.